Exlll/ConfigLib/README.md

 <details>
  <summary>Why should I care about this?</summary>

-This distinction makes a difference (and might lead to confusion) when you have fields whose type is a configuration type or a collection of some configuration type, and you extend that configuration type.
-Concretely, assume you have and written two configuration types `A` and `B` where `B extends A`.
+This distinction makes a difference (and might lead to confusion) when you have fields or record components whose type is a configuration type, and you extend that configuration type.
+Concretely, assume you have written two configuration classes `A` and `B` where `B extends A`.
 Then, if you use `A a = new B()` in your main configuration, only the fields of a `A` will be stored when you save your main configuration.
 That is because the serializer of field `a` was selected based on the compile-time type of `a` which is `A` and not `B`.
 The same happens if you have a `List<A>` and put instances of `B` (or some other subclass of `A`) in it.

 </details>

 #### Custom serializers

-If you want to add support for a type whose class is not annotated with `@Configuration`, you can register a custom serializer.
+If you want to add support for a type is not a record or whose class is not annotated with `@Configuration`, you can register a custom serializer.
 Serializers are instances of the `de.exlll.configlib.Serializer` interface.
 When implementing that interface you have to make sure that you convert your source type into one of the valid target types listed in the table above.
 The serializer then has to be registered through a `ConfigurationProperties` object.

 The following `Serializer` serializes instances of `java.awt.Point` into strings.